Lava-Pals/bl-unofficial-docs/content/guides/useful-things/Input Interface.md

 A system that exposes the `BaseController` on the `RigManager` and letting you access inputs you normally can't.

-The system basically switches the ultevent call's target to the actual `BaseController` from the `RigManager` instead of a dummy one.
+The system basically switches the UltEvent call's target to the actual `BaseController` from the `RigManager` instead of a dummy one.
 ## Usage
 Reference your grip in the `Simple Grip Events`, located on the Simple Grip Events object.